arquillian/arquillian-artwork/README.md

 1. Submit an issue.
 To initiate the development of a new graphic (or update/modify an existing graphic) submit an issue that includes pertinent background information regarding what the graphic will represent (such as a module's description, definitions, links to other images the graphic is supposed to complement, etc).
 Also feel free to describe any additional ideas you may have regarding the proposed graphic as well as links or references to other images that possess characteristics (color, perspective, line style, etc) you like.

-2. Initial concepts.
+2. Review the initial concepts.
 A request for a new graphic will be answered with a set of initial concepts.
 These initial concepts will usually be rough pencil sketches.
 Look through the options, then provide feedback in the comments beneath the original issue.
     Feedback can include (but is not limited to):
     * None of these options appeal to me or represent the idea I had.
         * If this is the case, a new set of options will be developed and commited.